insure logo

 How we picked the top auto insurance companies

-When choosing the top car insurance companies in the state, we not only looked at the average cost of coverage but also J.D.
-Power customer satisfaction scores, AM Best financial strength ratings and National Association of Insurance Commissioners (NAIC) complaint rankings.
-National averages were used where state and regional data was not available.
+When choosing the top car insurance companies in North Carolina, we looked at more than just the average cost of coverage.
+We also considered customer satisfaction scores from J.D.
+Power, financial strength ratings from AM Best and complaint data from the National Association of Insurance Commissioners (NAIC).
+If state or regional data wasn’t available, we relied on national averages to keep our comparisons consistent and fair.

 For each of the four metrics, we gave companies in each state from 1 to 5 (5 being the best) based on how they performed in each category.
 Those components were then given the following weights to arrive at an overall star rating.